SarahLasaracina/personal/Transmit-security-assessment/GetStyleAPI.md

 ### Property application

-To ensure complete formatting of the UI elements, all properties of applicable rules apply.
+To ensure complete formatting of the UI elements, all properties of applicable rules apply to formatting the UI element.
 If multiple rules qualify the same property, the properties from the last applicable rule in the stylesheet file take precedence and override the previous ones.

 The same criterion applies to style rules whose properties refer to styling values from the `values` collection.